Seattle Christian Counseling Logo

 To the married I give this command (not I, but the Lord): A wife must not separate from her husband.
 But if she does, she must remain unmarried or else be reconciled to her husband.
 And a husband must not divorce his wife.

 To the rest, I say this (I, not the Lord): If any brother has a wife who is not a believer and she is willing to live with him, he must not divorce her.
 And if a woman has a husband who is not a believer and he is willing to live with her, she must not divorce him.
+For the unbelieving husband has been sanctified through his wife, and the unbelieving wife has been sanctified through her believing husband.
+Otherwise, your children would be unclean, but as it is, they are holy.

 But if the unbeliever leaves, let it be so.
 The brother or the sister is not bound in such circumstances; God has called us to live in peace.
 How do you know, wife, whether you will save your husband?
-Or, how do you know, husband, whether you will save your wife? – 1 Corinthians 7:10-16
+Or, how do you know, husband, whether you will save your wife? – 1 Corinthians 7:10-16, NIV

-This is God’s ideal, so much so, that God does not want unbelievers married to believers to separate from the marriage either.
+What Does the Bible Say about Marriage and Divorce?The first paragraph of this passage shows that God desires that married couples stay together even through disagreements and difficulties in the marriage.
+This is God’s ideal, so much so, that God does not even want unbelievers married to believers to separate from the marriage either.
 Paul makes the argument that the unbelieving wife or husband is sanctified (made holy) through the believing husband or wife.

-The last paragraph of the cited passage on desertion explains that it is okay to let a spouse leave a marriage if they wish to do so.
+Verses 15-16 explain that it is okay to let an unbelieving spouse leave a marriage if they wish to do so.
 Paul says that the believer is not bound in such circumstances and that we are to live at peace with our fellow citizens on this earth.
+The Lord absolves the believer of the responsibility to maintain the marriage when there is desertion by an unbelieving marriage partner.

 Paul points out that the believer is no longer bound or a slave of the marriage covenant in these circumstances.
 Willful desertion renders the marriage covenant null and there is a release from the bond of Holy Matrimony.